openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/minor_update.rst

 For the Pike cycle the minor update workflow is significantly different to previous cycles.
-In particular, rather than using a static yum_update.sh_ we now use service specific ansible update_tasks_ (similar to the upgrade_tasks used for the major upgrade worklow since Ocata).
+In particular, rather than using a static yum_update.sh_ we now use service specific ansible update_tasks_ (similar to the upgrade_tasks used for the major upgrade workflow since Ocata).
 Furthermore, these are not executed directly via a Heat stack update, but rather, together with the docker/puppet config, collected and written to ansible playbooks.
 The operator then invokes these to deliver the minor update to particular nodes.